ashleytsmith/Brick-Breaker/README.md

 * Navigate	Load levels, window to put the game inside and navigate menus
 * Pieces		Contains the different parts of the game e.g. ball and paddle classes
 * Gameplay	Handles collision events and key presses
-* Design		Contains the map class which holds all information needed to build a level and the MapInfo class which is a data carrying class.
+* Design		Contains the map class which holds all information needed to build a level and the MapInfo class which is a data carrying class
-* Draw		All drawing of graphics to the screen.
+* Draw		All drawing of graphics to the screen
-* Maths		Simple functions for building maps and incrementing values.
+* Maths		Simple functions for building maps and incrementing values

 ## Design choices